dylanhogg/dylanhogg.github.io/_posts/2023-02-15-ml-overview.markdown

 Experimentation also enables the practitioner to evaluate the model's generalisation ability, which is crucial for ensuring that the model can make accurate predictions on unseen data.
 This aspect of training a model will be covered in a future post.

-Finally, I recommend playing with the <a href="https://playground.tensorflow.org/">TensorFlow Playground</a> which lets you create, run and experiment with simple neural networks on sample data.
+I recommend playing with the <a href="https://playground.tensorflow.org/">TensorFlow Playground</a> which lets you create, run and experiment with simple neural networks on sample data.
 This is a great way to get a intuition about what a network can and cannot learn.

 <a href="/img/ml-overview/tensorflow-playground.png"><img src="/img/ml-overview/tensorflow-playground.png" alt="TensorFlow Playground" /></a>
 <span class="caption text-muted">TensorFlow Playground.<br />Source: <a href="https://playground.tensorflow.org/">playground.tensorflow.org</a></span>